shekhar316/DAA-Lab_ShekharSaxena_2014852/Week 00/README.md

-# DAA Lab PCS 505: Week 00:
+# DAA Lab PCS 505: Week 00

-> # Problem: Linear Search

 &nbsp;&nbsp;

+> # Problem 01: Linear Search

 ## Problem Statement:
-Given an array of nonnegative integers, design a linear algorithm and implement it using a program to find whether a given key element is present in the array or not.
+Given an array of integers, design a linear search algorithm and implement it using a program to find whether a given key element is present in the array or not.
 Also, find the total number of comparisons for each input case.
 (Time Complexity = O(n), where n is the size of input).

-## Input:
+## Input Format:
-* The first line contains an integer T, the number of test cases.
-Then the each test cases follow.
+* The first line contains number of test cases, T.
+* For each test case, there will be two input lines.
-* The first line of each test case contains an integer N (Size of array) and Key (Element to  be searched).
+* First line contains n (the size of array) and key element.
-* The second line contains N integers A1,A2,…,AN, where Ai is the i-th element of array.
+* Second line contains space-separated integers describing array.

-## Output:
+## Output Format:
+* The output will have T number of lines.
-For each test case, print the index of key element if it is present in array, otherwise print -1.
-Also, print the number of comparisons done to search the element in same line.
+* For each test case T, there will be only one output line containg index of that key element and number of comparisions.
+* If the key element is not present in array, then print -1 as its index.

 ## Sample Input:
 ```
-2
-5 2
-1 2 3 4 5
-3 4
-1 2 3
+3
+8 89
+34 35 65 31 25 89 64 30
+5 244
+977 354 244 546 355
+6 63
+23 64 13 67 43 56

 ```

 ## Sample Output:
 ```
+5 6
-2 2
+2 3
--1 3
+-1 6

 ```
+&nbsp;&nbsp;